grpc/proposal/A14-channelz.md

 ## Channels and Subchannels

-Channels and Subchannels, or descendent channel, are hierarchically organized into a DAG structure.
+Channels and Subchannels, or descendent channels, are hierarchically organized into a DAG structure.
 The union of all channels and subchannels may not contain a cycle.
 A descendent channel may have any number of descendent channels.
 Each descendent channel may also have any number of sockets.
 However, a given